emilianvrd/Maneuvers/Flourishes.md

 A creature blinded by this spell makes another Constitution saving throw at the end of each of its turns.
 On a successful save, it is no longer blinded.

 This spell dispels any darkness in its area that was created by a spell.

+You can use this Flourish three times per day.

 ### Sweeping Charge
 Movement\